Earth and Environmental Engineering

 - Academia: Teaching in colleges and universities or conducting research.

-- LionSHARE: CCE's database of internship and full time jobs for students and alumni
+- LionSHARE: CCE’s database of internships and full time jobs for students and alumni

 - Vault & WetFeet guides: profiles industries, companies, and careers including: Vault Guide to Environmental Careers, Vault Career Guide to the Energy Industry, Vault Guide to Green Programs

 - Green Careers Industry Exploration webpage

 - Student Organizations: American Academy of Environmental Engineers and Scientists, Scientists and Engineers for a Better Society, Engineers without Borders

 - Summer Ecosystems Experience for Undergraduates